adobe/ops-cli/README.md

   --nossh               Port tunnel a machine that does not have SSH.
 Implies
                         --ipaddress, and --tunnel; requires --local and
                         --remote
+  --keygen              Create a ssh keys pair to use with this infrastructure --noscb               Disable use of Shell Control Box (SCB) even it is
+                        enabled in the cluster config --auto_scb_port       When using Shell Control Box (SCB) and creating a proxy,a random port is generated, which will be used in the ssh config for all playbook, run and sync operations

     Examples:
         # SSH using current username as remote username